CollinsWanjau/web_staticalx/README.md

 * Height = border + padding + height of the content

+## Box-Model

+* When you set the width of an element, the element can actually appear bigger than what you set; the elements border and padding will strecth out the element beyond the specified width

+## Box-sizing

+* A new CSS property called `box-sizing` was created.When you set `box-sizing: border-box;` on an element, the padding and border of that element no longer increase it's width.

 ## Flex

 * The `flex` sets how a flex item will grow or shrink to fit the space available